 Fred N. Kiwanuka is an experienced academic and researcher with over a decade of work in teaching, research, and academic leadership.
 He holds a Ph.D. in Computer Science from the University of Groningen in the Netherlands, where he specialized in 3D medical image processing and analysis.
-He also earned a Master’s degree in Data Science from the University of Michigan and a Master’s in Communication Networks from London Metropolitan University.
+He also earned a Master’s degree in Applied Data Science from the University of Michigan and a Master’s in Communication Networks from London Metropolitan University.

 Fred’s research interests span data science, image processing, and blockchain, with over 20 publications that reflect his ongoing curiosity and commitment to addressing real-world challenges through applied research.